 The most recent report on long-term unemployment was not inspiring.
-Despite job growth and increased labor force participation, the number of Americans stuck in long-term unemployment “did not budge despite the robust job growth,” according to James Sherk.
-“In February, 2.2 million unemployed workers had been searching for work for at least six months.
+Despite job growth and increased labor force participation, the number of Americans stuck in long-term unemployment “did not budge despite the robust job growth,” “In February, 2.2 million unemployed workers had been searching for work for at least six months.
 In the aggregate, new hiring did not reach the long-term unemployed.
 This explains why the average duration of unemployment remains stuck at almost seven months (29 weeks).”

 This statistic is pretty brutal.
 If you’ve read the NeMAC blog before, you know that we’re proponents of funneling those long-term unemployed into the manufacturing industry, a sector thirsty for new labor and skilled workers.
 There are so many myths about long-term unemployment that the cycle can become long and unending.

 If you’re a long-term unemployed worker, half the battle is knowing how to market yourself for success.
 When you turn in a resume, what can you do to dispel the immediate prejudice against you?

 First, know that being unemployed for a long period of time is not always your fault.
 “The message people continually received from society, the culture, and from many of the organizations purporting to provide them services is that there’s something wrong with you,” said Michele Martin, a “If you fixed your resume, if you interviewed better, if you did this, that, and the other things.
 There’s no acknowledgment of the trauma people have experienced.”
 While you certainly can always work on your resume, there is not something wrong with you, and it’s important to enter job interviews knowing that long-term unemployment is not always your fault.